palkeshJ02/SocketProgrammingProjects/ChatApp/README.md

 To start client use:
     $ python client.py

 Then follow along the instructions on terminal.

+## Updates

+1) Confidentiality added: Both parties would be able to read decrypted messages if and only if they have same keys.
+Confidentiality updated.